 - Oval Grapevine wreath

 - Sheet Moss

 I change up the decorating on it with the seasons so I try to add items that I can removed easily.
 This year I wanted to add moss and at first I was thinking I would have to hot glue the moss down.
 The moss comes in sheets so you have different sizes to choose from.

 I started working with it, tucking and molding it around the branches of the wreath and just like that it was perfect.
 NO GLUE needed.

 To attach the bird nest I used some floral wire I had picked up at Dollar Tree.
 I cut a piece long enough to weave through the nest then bend around the branches of the wreath.

-I always love to have my “B” on my wreath.
-I buy the pressed board letters from Hobby Lobby and add paper with Mod Podge.
+Including a monogram on my wreath is a special touch.
+The pressed board letters are perfect to add scrapbook paper with this special glue.
 I already had this one covered in the blue paper from my daughters room last summer.
 I decided to give it an aged look.
 I used brown craft paint and a sponge brush.
 At first I thought I may age just the edges but after the edges were complete I knew I wanted the entire surface aged.
 If you like just the edges done you can stop there and it still looks great.

 The way I aged the entire surface was by adding water to my sponge, then squeezed it out .
 It allowed the paint to spread through the sponge giving a washed and worn look to the “B” that I was hoping for.
 Then I attached with “B” with some raffia.

 *TIP* Do not rub repeatedly in one section with a wet sponge or too hard…water and paper aren’t usually friends.